 If you are looking for an agent in an area where you don’t see any properties listed, please contact us.
 We may know some good people in that market and we’d be happy to make recommendations.

 Who are the agents on this website?
 Can they be trusted?

-Believe it or not, finding agents you can trust in far away places is a big task.
+Believe it or not, finding agents you can trust in far away places is a big challenge.
 This is especially true in markets where there is no licensing or regulation of real estate professionals.

-Our relationship is strong with some of the agents listings properties on this site.
+Our relationship is strong with some of the agents listing properties on this site.
 With others, we don’t know them and they have simply paid for advertising spots.
 There are also some homeowners who are listing here without the help of agents.

 Like any financial transaction, we encourage you to do your research and consult legal and tax professionals before committing to anything.
 We cannot be held responsible for the misdeeds of anyone you met through our website.

 There aren’t any properties listed in the US.
 Why is that?

 We are focused on people who are moving out of the US, not into the US.
 That may change with time, but the “property search problem” seems to be solved in the US by a number of large, publicly-traded companies.
 We see no need duplicate the things they have already created.